radcamp/radcamp.github.io/IBS2019/03_ipyrad_partII_CLI.md

 Each grey cell in this tutorial indicates a command line interaction.
-Lines starting with `$ ` indicate a command that should be executed in a terminal connected to the USP cluster, for example by copying and pasting the text into your terminal.
+Lines starting with `$ ` indicate a command that should be executed in a terminal on the Jupyter Hub instance, for example by copying and pasting the text into your terminal.
 All lines in code cells beginning with \#\# are comments and should not be copied and executed.
 Elements in code cells surrounded by angle brackets (e.g. <username>) are variables